mamdouni/java-next-generations/java14/readme.md

 You can find them here :
 - https://app.pluralsight.com/ilx/video-courses/ebf4411f-5401-4515-b3bc-272b4451155a/2ec6636d-fb8e-467c-acb4-9d7dbfc75d0d/b4a35397-414b-441b-ac7a-708f9a7977f1

-** The CMS Garbage Collector (Concurrent Mark-Sweep) has been deprecated in Java 9 and removed in Java 14. **
+**The CMS Garbage Collector (Concurrent Mark-Sweep) has been deprecated in Java 9 and removed in Java 14**

-The Z Garbage Collector (ZGC) is a low-latency garbage collector introduced in Java 11.
+- The Z Garbage Collector (ZGC) is a low-latency garbage collector introduced in Java 11.
 It is designed for applications requiring short pause times, even with large heaps (up to multiple terabytes).
 ZGC aims to keep garbage collection (GC) pauses under 10 milliseconds regardless of the heap size, making it suitable for applications where responsiveness is critical.

-The G1 Garbage Collector (Garbage-First GC or G1 GC) is a low-pause garbage collector in Java that was introduced as an alternative to the CMS (Concurrent Mark-Sweep) GC and became the default garbage collector in Java 9.
+- The G1 Garbage Collector (Garbage-First GC or G1 GC) is a low-pause garbage collector in Java that was introduced as an alternative to the CMS (Concurrent Mark-Sweep) GC and became the default garbage collector in Java 9.
 G1 GC is designed to provide predictable pause times, making it suitable for applications that need both efficient memory management and moderate responsiveness.
 It achieves this by breaking the heap into regions, allowing for more flexible and targeted memory reclamation.

 ## Low-Level Improvements